NISH1001/NISH1001.github.io/_posts/2019-05-29-breaking-out-of-loop.markdown

 Maybe, go to theater to watch movie!
 Go out to attend various events like talks shows, conferences, poetry nights.
 That might help!
 Stop scrolling through the aimless feed in the social media!
 Have some definite goal on why you are logged in to that platform.
-Above all, lll you need is a break!
+Above all, you need is a break!
 The one that will re-energize you!

 ### Track Your Life